Liquidity planning: 5 tips on how to sell better on Amazon without unpleasant surprises

 Auf Amazon verkaufen 5 Tipps zur Liquiditätsplanung

-While the internet giant Amazon pays out every two weeks, selling products on Amazon is still not a self-runner, let alone a guarantee for consistently stable liquidity.
-In this article, you will learn how solid liquidity planning can help you keep your business “liquid” even in challenging times.
+Although the internet giant Amazon pays out every 2 weeks, selling products on Amazon is not a self-runner, let alone a guarantee for consistently stable liquidity.
+In this article, you will learn how solid liquidity planning helps you keep your business “liquid” even in difficult times.

 This is a guest post by